Skip to content

 Receptionists Protect Doctors From Stress

 It should be clear that DVMs should not be manning the phones.
 That’s not to say that a veterinarian will never call a customer, but incoming calls should be handled by a receptionist or assistant.
-There are financial reasons, as discussed in our previous post.
-Having a trained phone-friendly staff can provide both a better customer experience as well as a better job experience for the DVM.
+Having a trained, phone-friendly staff can provide both better customer service as well as a better job experience for the DVM.

 Because these calls can and do come from everywhere, we want to avoid DVMs from having to answer mundane questions like hours of operation or appointment availability.
 We also want to protect DVMs from rants from dissatisfied customers or from being pressured into a virtual diagnosis.
 A great receptionist will be able to diffuse agitated customers as well as lead customers through the proper paths to an appointment.